“Near genius at making complex ideas understandable.” — Jerry Pournelle

 Tony’s novel, The Experiment, was published in May of 2017.
 He has also written iPod touch For Dummies, iLife ’11 For Dummies, iPad Application Development For Dummies, iPhone Application Development All-in-One For Dummies (all from Wiley), Just Say No to Microsoft (No Starch Press), The GarageBand Book (Wiley), The Art of Desktop Publishing (Bantam), and a series of books about Macromedia Director, Adobe Illustrator, and PageMaker (see Works).

 “Just Say No to Microsoft is one of the most interesting overviews of modern desktop computing history that’s ever been written… possibly a watershed event.” — John Dvorak (for more reviews, see Reviews).

-Tony offers consulting and freelance writing services to develop or improve thought leadership, corporate and product messaging, branding, communications strategies, PR, and customer reference programs in order to increase sales performance and market share.
-Clients include Adobe, BEA/Oracle, Citrix, FileMaker, Google, McAfee, SumTotal Systems, and Sun.
+Tony offers consulting and freelance writing services to develop or improve corporate and product messaging, branding, and communications strategies.
+Clients have included Adobe, BEA/Oracle, Citrix, FileMaker, Google, McAfee, SumTotal Systems, and Sun.
 “Tony Bove is a technologist and writer who ‘gets it’ and possesses the business savvy to make a real difference in an organization.”
 (Product Manager at Adobe)

 Tony also founded Desktop Publishing/Publish magazine and the Inside Report on New Media newsletter, and he wrote the weekly Macintosh column for Computer Currents for a decade, as well as articles and columns for a variety of publications including NeXTWORLD, the Chicago Tribune Sunday Technology Section, Macintosh Today, the Prodigy online network, and NewMedia (see Resume).